Smart metering and electricity access

 The study will measure outcomes related to revenue collection; energy injection and consumption; new connections; usage of power and service quality; energy access; and theft.

-Helping to advance the theoretical understanding and provide evidence on the effectiveness of technological innovations in high-theft settings, the knowledge generated will be of immediate policy relevance to utilities in all developing countries that experience problems with high losses and theft.
+Helping to provide evidence on the effectiveness of technological innovations, the knowledge generated will be of immediate policy relevance to utilities in all developing countries that experience problems with high losses and theft.

 - Department of Energy, Government of Haryana, India